jcaillon/valet/extras/valet-commands.md

 - `eval "$(valet self source)"`

-  Source valet functions in your bash script or bash prompt.
+  Source valet functions in your bash session.
   You can then can then use valet function as if you were in a command script.
+  Perfect for CI/CD pipelines.

+- `eval "$(valet self source --prompt-mode)"`

+  The preferred mode to source valet functions in your shell prompt.

 ## ▶️ valet self test

+### Synopsis

 Test your valet custom commands using approval tests approach.